psychemedia/sin-eater-resources/src/_bundling_controversy.md

 >
 > I know the habits of the Welsh well, and though they are far from what could be wished, there is no such practice as Dr. Duncan alludes to.
 To make such a statement and allow it to be printed is a gross moral blunder.
 I would suggest to Dr. Duncan to examine more closely into the morals of his own country.
 Let him examine and compare the statistics of illegitimacy there and here.
 I should be glad to see them printed.- Yours obediently, E. RICE MORGAN.
 >
 > This communication attracted the notice of Dr Dd.
-Thomas, Ystalvfera, who, thinking the charge made by Dr. Matthews Duncan should not W allowed to remain without a further attempt at refutation, also wrote the editor a letter on the subject, but beyond an acknowledgment of its receipt no further notice was taken of it in the columns of the *British Medical Journal*.
+Thomas, Ystalvfera, who, thinking the charge made by Dr. Matthews Duncan should not W allowed to remain without a further attempt at refutation, also wrote the editor a letter on the subject, but beyond an acknowledgement of its receipt no further notice was taken of it in the columns of the *British Medical Journal*.
 Through the courtesy of Dr. Thomas we are enabled to publish a copy of this letter.
 It is as follows :—
 >
 > TO THE EDITOR OF THE BRITISH MEDICAL JOURNAL.
 >